authspire/AuthSpire-PHP/README.md

   - Encryption combined using AES 256 (Advanced Encryption Standard) and RSA to ensure the most security

 ## How To Use

+This piece of code uses <a href="https://github.com/phpseclib/phpseclib">phpseclib</a>.
+The installation steps can be found on their page.

 Create an account on the <a href="https://authspire.com/sign-up">AuthSpire</a> website.
 Create your application.
 <br>